FIDO - 2006

 Helen: "Fido!
 What's wrong boy?
 Did something happen to Timmy?"

-FIDO is fun, funny, deeper and more complex than it needed to be.
+FIDO is fun and funny, yet deeper and more complex than it needed to be.
 With an emotional undertone that will stay with you long after the laughter aftershocks have died down, FIDO is high satire with a heart.
 Andrew Currie just might be a rising star.

 Four Shriek Girls.